Skip to main content

 Is It Really Free and Private?

-If you choose to sign in with Apple, you get additional scan credits per day and cross-device sync.
-That is entirely optional.
+Sign in with Apple is optional and enables cross-device sync.
 Your photos never leave your device.
 The on-device text recognition means your camera data stays on your phone, always.
 Only the extracted text (the words on the charger screen) is sent for matching and interpretation.

 The app is completely free to try.
 EVcourse Pro gives you more scans and full access for €4.99/month.